British Bencoolen

-British Bencoolen was a possession of the British East India Company (EIC) extending about 300 miles along the southwestern coast of Sumatra and centered on the area of what is now Bengkulu City.
-The EIC established a presence there in 1685, and in 1714 the EIC built Fort Marlborough there.
-A local datoo allowed EIC to build the fort in order to protect the settlement from the Dutch.
+British Bencoolen, variously known during its existence as Fort York, Fort Marlborough, Bencoolen, Benkulu, or "the West Coast", was a possession of the British East India Company (EIC) extending nearly 500 miles (800 km) along the southwestern coast of Sumatra and centered on the area of what is now Bengkulu City.
+The EIC established a presence there in 1685, and in 1714 it built Fort Marlborough there.
+The United Kingdom ceded Bencoolen to the Netherlands in 1824.